 I will tell you that out of the 100+ construction and contractor social media accounts I’ve managed, the ones that are honest, genuine, and human perform the best.

 When I say “human” I mean share photos of projects.
 Share helpful articles.
-Write your posts like an actual human talks.
+Write your posts like an actual human speaks.
 Engage with your community.

 Yes, you’ll probably have to use Facebook ads to build that community, but there are SEO and customer service benefits to social, so keep at it.

 - Almost 90% of marketers say their social marketing efforts have increased exposure for their business, and 75% say they’ve increased traffic (Vendasta)